The Writing's on the Wall (OK Go song): Music video

 An example of the types of optical illusions used in OK GO's video, this specifically created by Felice Varini, in which the illusion of the floating triangles made up from painted surfaces, is achieved by viewing from a specific vantage point.

-The four-minute video is shot in a single take using a hand-held Panasonic Lumix DMC-GH4 camera mounted in a stabilizing Fig Rig frame, moved about by members of OK Go and assistants through a warehouse with about 28 stations consisting of everyday objects mounted on supports, clothing worn by the band, and painted walls and floors of the warehouse in specific arrangements.
-Each station plays on the use of optical illusions once the camera is set in position, such as trompe-l'œil ones by Felice Varini that play on the illusion working from one specific point, or illusions like the Necker cube that are based on a lack of depth perception.
-All the illusions were created by the camera shots, without the use of any post-processing special effects.
+The four-minute video for "The Writing's on the Wall" is shot in a single take using a hand-held Panasonic Lumix DMC-GH4 camera mounted in a stabilizing Fig Rig frame, moved by members of OK Go and assistants through a warehouse with about 28 stations consisting of everyday objects mounted on supports, clothing worn by the band, and painted walls and floors of the warehouse.
+Each station creates optical illusions once the camera is set in position, such as trompe-l'œil by Felice Varini that work from a specific point, or illusions like the Necker cube that are based on a lack of depth perception.
+All the illusions were created by the camera shots, without post-processing special effects.

-The video for "The Writing's on the Wall" was co-directed by Kulash along with Aaron Duffy and Bob Partington, creative personnel from the Special Guest and 1st Ave Machine agencies, respectively.
-The illusions were tied to the theme of the song, as described by Rolling Stone, "a pre-break-up report from a relationship in which two people keep seeing things in different ways".
-Kulash felt in planning the video that the use of illusions was a good representation of this concept.
-The band and crew were careful in selecting objects to use for the illusions and stuck to more common household objects, not wanting to create any unintentional meanings behind their selection that they knew some viewers would search for.
-In the song's bridge, the camera is mounted on a rolling device as it passes by wooden crates painted and populated with various objects, so that the words "I think / I understand you / but I don’t" appear briefly when the camera rolls by and in the correct position.
-Kulash emphasized this segment as "where the song comes out emotionally", and used the tighter confined space created by the crates to punctuate this segment from the larger warehouse space they had set the video in.
+The video was co-directed by Kulash with Aaron Duffy and Bob Partington, creative personnel from the Special Guest and 1st Ave Machine agencies, respectively.
+The illusions were tied to the theme of the song, which Rolling Stone called "a pre-break-up report from a relationship in which two people keep seeing things in different ways".
+Kulash felt the use of illusions was a good representation of this concept.
+The band and crew used common household objects, not wanting to create any unintentional meanings behind their selection that they knew some viewers would search for.
+In the song's bridge, the camera is mounted on a rolling device as it passes wooden crates painted and populated with various objects, so that the words "I think / I understand you / but I don’t" appear when the camera rolls by.
+Kulash said this segment was "where the song comes out emotionally", and used the tighter confined space created by the crates to punctuate this segment from the larger warehouse space they had set the video in.